 The next is banh it.
-There are two major types of banh it: banh it tran is a savory rice dumpling filled with mung beans, pork, and shrimp and banh it la gai, a pyramidal shaped sweet dark green rice dumpling flavored by la gai (ramie leaf) and filled with sweetened mung bean and coconut and wrapped in banana leaves.
+There are two major types of banh it: banh it tran is a savoury rice dumpling filled with mung beans, pork, and shrimp and banh it la gai, a pyramidal shaped sweet dark green rice dumpling flavoured by la gai (ramie leaf) and filled with sweetened mung bean and coconut and wrapped in banana leaves.

 Following is banh nam, banh bot loc that are wrapped in banana leaves and steamed for a few hours.
 However, the leaves still remain green.
 The dumplings are very little but you should not eat too much because there are many delicious dishes waiting for you.
 Cha tom at this restaurant is extremely sweet-smelling.
-Grinded shrimp tastes savory, minced pork fat is mixed with ground pork and spices to make the taste rich but not greasy.
+Ground shrimp tastes savoury, minced pork fat is mixed with ground pork and spices to make them taste rich but not greasy.

 For something new, we should go to Che Hem restaurant at No.26, Hung Vuong street to enjoy bowls of che (sweetened porridge), However, we advise you not to try roasted pork if you are not familiar with the sweet-pork taste.
-Just enjoy che made with corn, sweet-potato, mung bean….
+Just enjoy the made with corn, sweet potato, mung bean…

 One of the top must-try dishes for tourists in Hue is banh trang phoi suong (dried rice paper) served with boiled pork, fish sauce and vegetables.
-Try it and taste a unique flavor.
+Try it and taste a unique flavour.

 Besides, bean sprout salad (also known as peperomia pellucida) mixes beef will wake up your sense of taste.